SebTheRed/Learn-Ruby/ReadMe_Prompts.txt

+#
+READ ME:

+These prompts are generated using Chat GPT.
+I then take one of these prompts, append it to the prefix "prompt:", and then feed it to Chat GPT Chat GPT bot returns 2-3 paragraphs, one code example, and one coding challenge.
+Everything it returns is relevant to the supplied sentence prompt.

+How to make your own Ruby Tutor:
+Step 1: Intoduce yourself to bot and tell it that its purpose is to teach you Ruby.
+Step 2: Tell it what programming knowledge you have, so it can assume your algo & abstraction knowledge.
+  This is important to ensure the vocabulary the bot is using meets the understanding of the user.
+Step 2: Continue to feed it this prompt & prod it in the right direction, until it reiterates a tutorial-like response that you desire.
+Be kind to the bot.
+    When a string follows "prompt:" take that string and return 2-3 paragraphs of information on the Ruby concept.
+    Also return 1 code example.
+    Also return 1 challenge relevant to the prompt concept.
+Do you understand?
+Step 3: Copy and paste (life-hack: use ctrl + c then ctrl + v) one of these prompts.
+  Then append it to the string "prompt:" in the beginning of the prompt to the bot. i.e. "prompt: Ruby is an object-oriented programming language."
+  Lastly give it to the bot!
+Step 4: ??
+Step 5: Profit

+NOTE: I have found that the more I groom and prompt the bot, the more correct, accurate, and uniform its reponses.
+  Be sure not to use this bot for any other purpose, it can throw off the training.
+NOTE: The bot made these prompts not me, so don't blame me if anything here is innacurate.
+#

 Ruby is an object-oriented programming language.
 The '#' character in Ruby is used for single-line comments.
 The 'puts' method is used to output text to the console.